 PPAWS - Phnom Penh Animal Welfare Society

-PPAWS is already doing extraordinary things on a small budget and we want to help further their plight.
+PPAWS is already doing extraordinary things on a small budget which is why we decided to help further their plight.
 The Dog Meat Trade is a thriving industry in Cambodia, with no regulations in place leaving the dogs (and cats) vulnerable to extreme cruelty.
-The trade is mostly supplied with stray and abandoned dogs and since the country is small, we know Spay/Neuter is a key element to decreasing the number of animals killed for food.
+The trade is mostly supplied with stray and abandoned dogs and since the country is small, we know Spaying/Neutering is key to decreasing the number of animals killed for food.

 Currently, PPAWS has a small education program, teaching children at the local pagodas and schools about how to properly care for their pets.
 Which is a great start, but this is another area that can be improved upon, taking the education program a step further to include compassion towards all animals and not just their pets.